TheOdinProject/curriculum/foundations/installations/prerequisites.md

   **NOTE**:

 * If upon trying to start the VM you only get a black screen, close and "power off" the VM, click "Settings -> Display" and make sure "Enable 3D Acceleration" is UNCHECKED, and Video memory is set to AT LEAST 128mb.
-* If you receive an error when trying to mount the Guest Additions CD image ("Unable to insert the virtual optical disk"), please reboot your host (Windows/OSX) operating system.
+* If you receive an error when trying to mount the Guest Additions CD image ("Unable to insert the virtual optical disk"):
+   1. In VirtualBox Manager, select Xubuntu then click Settings.
+In the Storage tab, under Controller: IDE, click on VBoxGuestAdditions.iso and make sure "Live CD/DVD" is ticked.
+   2. Please reboot your host (Windows/OSX) operating system.
 Afterwards, ensure that there is no image file mounted in *both* Virtual Box as well as in the file system of the VM.
 * If you encounter the error "VirtualBox-Error: Failed to open a session for the virtual machine..." you might have to turn on 'virtualization' in your host's BIOS settings.
 If you are using Windows as your host OS you can follow these [instructions](https://2nwiki.2n.cz/pages/viewpage.action?pageId=75202968), otherwise just google how to turn it on for your specific OS.
 * Are you using a touchscreen?
 [Click here](https://www.youtube.com/watch?v=hW-iyHHoDy4) to watch a video on how to enable touchscreen controls for VirtualBox.